True Blue Software

 SnapshotCM offers two types of snapshots for your project structure:

 Figure 2 shows a sample development hierarchy with three project snapshots and three development snapshots.
-While workspaces can be attached to, and modifications made to any snapshot, even project snapshots, there are situations where a development hierarchy can be advantageous.

-Project Snapshots
+Project snapshots

-Using Project Snapshots Instead of Tags
+Using Release Snapshots Instead of Tags

 Examples